bhavy-karia/User-Centric-Microblogging-Application/README.md

   Log in after registration.
   Create, view, edit, and delete tweets as needed.
   Use the search bar to find tweets based on keywords.

+Username and Passoword are given in setting.py file